"We visited Cuba with Experience Cuba and it was fantastic.

 Santa Clara and Cienfuegos Panoramic Tour.
 Che Guevara Mausoleum Visit.

-Departing from Trinidad continue by travelling Santa Clara, the city of Che Guevara.
+Departing from Cienfuegos continue by travelling to Santa Clara, the city of Che Guevara.
 Founded in 1689 Santa Clara was militarily taken by Che Guevara in December 1958, during the Cuban revolution.
 Visit to Che Guevara Mausoleum, where his remains are kept.

 Departure date.
 We are sorry we have to say goodbye…for now ;-P